occasion-2/CrossLingual-TTS-Lab/README.md

 | different speaker same language | 0.104 ± 0.104 (n=120) |
 | different speaker cross-language | 0.081 ± 0.090 (n=300) |

-Generated-vs-wrong-reference sanity checks from the same run stay near the negative bounds: F5-TTS 0.042 ± 0.075 (n=600), Qwen3-TTS 0.6B 0.059 ± 0.068 (n=600), Qwen3-TTS 1.7B 0.052 ± 0.063 (n=600), XTTS v2 0.064 ± 0.070 (n=600), CosyVoice 0.078 ± 0.082 (n=600), and Spark-TTS 0.058 ± 0.079 (n=400).
+The generated-vs-wrong-reference checks from the same run are close to the different-speaker bounds: F5-TTS 0.042 ± 0.075 (n=600), Qwen3-TTS 0.6B 0.059 ± 0.068 (n=600), Qwen3-TTS 1.7B 0.052 ± 0.063 (n=600), XTTS v2 0.064 ± 0.070 (n=600), CosyVoice 0.078 ± 0.082 (n=600), and Spark-TTS 0.058 ± 0.079 (n=400).

 Common Voice is no longer usable through the old Hugging Face placeholder repos.
 The companion script now uses the official Mozilla Data Collective API to fetch the requested locale archives, then extracts only the selected `validated.tsv` rows and clips into `overnight_runs_cv/common_voice/`.
 Put your Mozilla Data Collective key in `.env` as `COMMONVOICE_APIKEY=...` or set that environment variable before running the script.
 The parser also accepts spaced `.env` assignments such as `COMMONVOICE_APIKEY = ...`.

 Mozilla Data Collective requires accepting the terms for each dataset before the API will issue a download URL.
 If the script reports a terms error, open the dataset URL in the message while signed in, accept the terms, and rerun the script.

 The official API currently returns full locale `.tar.gz` archives.
-The script caches those archives under `overnight_runs_cv/common_voice_archives/` and resumes interrupted downloads with HTTP range requests.
-If the connection drops, rerun the same command; it resumes the `.part` archive instead of restarting from byte zero.
-Set `CV_ARCHIVE_CACHE=/path/with/space` if the default run directory is not large enough for the official archives.
+The script caches them under `overnight_runs_cv/common_voice_archives/` and resumes interrupted downloads with HTTP range requests.
+If the connection drops, rerun the same command; it continues from the `.part` archive.
+Set `CV_ARCHIVE_CACHE=/path/with/space` if the default run directory is too small.

 The default API dataset IDs cover the scripted-speech 26.0 `ru`, `en`, and `zh-CN` archives used by the calibration script.
 For other languages or releases, pass explicit MDC IDs: